Uber dealt with class action lawsuit alleging assault by drivers

 Earlier this year, a woman raped by an Uber driver in India sued the company.
 That lawsuit alleged that Uber mishandled the incident and that company executives improperly accessed her medical records because it doubted her account of the incident.

-Uber has also been in contact with the FBI after it turned out that the recent New York terror suspect was one of its drivers.
+Uber also has been in contact with the FBI after it turned out that the recent New York terror suspect was one of its drivers.
 Another Uber driver allegedly picked up passengers between shootings.

 Uber employs two million drivers worldwide, so it’s inevitable that some of them will go on to commit crimes.
 But the severity of the above incidents have caused some people to question whether Uber is doing enough to screen its drivers.

-Uber asks its passengers to rate its drivers on a five-point scale, some say it could be doing more to encourage riders to report more detailed concerns.
+Uber asks its passengers to rate its drivers on a five-point scale; some say it could be doing more to encourage riders to report more detailed concerns.
 It’s unclear whether Uber received complaints specific to these drivers.

 It’s been a tumultuous year for the ridesharing company.
-The fast-growing business faced a series of problems related to its public image.
+The fast-growing business has faced a series of problems related to its public image.

 After a series of legal situations and questions about its company culture, co-founder and CEO Travis Kalanick was pressured to step down.